-- agree on hand signals (consent, veto, direction indicators, "Come together for discussion" etc.) - practice fast consensus-oriented decision making already in everyday life or in the camp (Should we get a beer or go to sleep?
+- agree on hand signals (consent, veto, direction indicators, ...) - practice fast consensus-oriented decision making already in everyday life or in the camp (Should we get a beer or go to sleep?
 Etc.)

 Think about who in your group will take over which tasks: